 Are you a Christmas markets fan who also enjoys off-the-beaten-path travel?
 In this article, you’ll read about small town Germany’s top Christmas markets.
 Boomer travelers will learn about the small German Christmas Markets of Bremen, Eisenach, Osnabruc, Hamelin, Lubeck, and Celle.

-Donna has already told us about her amazing experience spending the holidays in Germany.
+I’ve already told you about my amazing experience on a Rhine River Christmas Market Cruise.
 Now, guest contributor, Phyllis Rose, is here to take us on a tour of the top Christmas markets in small town Germany.
 From Bremen to Celle, these are the markets that will make your trip unforgettable!

-In December, I don’t have visions of sugarplums dancing in my head but rather visions of Germany’s wonderful Christmas markets.
+In December, I don’t have visions of sugarplums dancing in my head but rather visions of Germany’s wonderful Christmas markets like the one in Stuttgart.
 The swirling visions include the heavenly smell of roasting nuts, the sweet and spicy taste of gingerbread, the sounds of Christmas carols wafting overhead, the artisan crafts filling the booths, and the colorful lights brightening a December night.

 But there’s some guilt if I just shop.
 For me, there needs to be some history, too.
 The Christmas markets do date back to the thirteenth century, so they are historic in themselves.
 But, the markets are also in the old town centers near lots of historical sites.

 Today, these street markets, known as Christkindlmarkt, draw millions each year to major cities, small towns, and villages across Europe.
 Most visitors focus on Germany’s iconic markets in Nuremberg and Munich, but smaller German towns offer less crowded markets which also have interesting off-the-beaten track historical sites.